 Can a TV show survive the loss of its leading star?

-With Gillian Anderson recently announcing that The X Files season 11 will be her last, it leaves Chris Carter and Fox with the question of whether the show can continue without one of its leading stars.
-The answer, it appears from initial sound bites, is no, which makes a lot of sense.
-The show is centred around the two iconic characters of Mulder and Scully and The X Files without both of them is unthinkable to most fans.
+There is also plenty of precedents for TV shows changing its leads and surviving, some more successful than others.
+The X Files certainly falls largely into the latter camp.
+When Gillian Anderson announced that The X Files season 11 would be her last shortly before its debut in early 2018, it left Chris Carter and Fox with the question of whether the show could continue without one of its leading stars.
+The answer, it appeared, was no, which made a lot of sense.
+The show was centred around the two iconic characters of Mulder and Scully and The X Files without both of them is unthinkable to most fans.
 Besides, the show attempted to move beyond the loss of David Duchovny's Mulder in season eight and nine and fans didn't take too kindly to that.

 But of course, The X Files isn't the only show to lose its leading star and move on.
 The bigger question is not whether the show can, but whether it will continue to be successful.
 There is certainly debate on both sides.
 Looking at The X Files, many fans refused to watch after season seven finale Requiem, which was a terrible shame as season eight introduced us to the terrific Doggett (played by Robert Patrick) and gave the show one of its strongest narrative arcs.
 It helped of course that Duchovny wasn't completely gone, returning for 11 episodes of the 21.